-The Reheat feature reheats single servings of previously cooked foods or a plate of leftovers.
+The Reheat feature reheats 4-36 ounces of previously cooked foods or a plate of leftovers.

-Place covered food in the oven.
-Press REHEAT.The oven starts immediately.

-The oven signals when steam is sensed and the time remaining begins counting down.
+- Place covered food in the oven.
+Press REHEAT.
+The oven starts immediately. - The oven signals when steam is sensed and the time remaining begins counting down.